HazyResearch/data-centric-ai/mlops.md

 In an ideal world, we would want an ML system in production to automatically adapt to changes in data distribution without the need of re-training from scratch.
 This area is known as continual learning (CL) or lifelong learning.
 Merging these algorithmic ideas into a working system is non-trivial as shown by [ModelCI-e](https://arxiv.org/pdf/2106.03122.pdf) and the related work cited therein.

-<h2 id="mlops-debugging">Logging and Debugging</h2>
+<h2 id="mlops-debugging">Debugging</h2>

+For an ML application to be sustainable, support for debugging must exist.
 Debugging an ML model is likely to be necessary in any part of the MLOps stages.
 There are many approaches to debug, or likewise prevent ML failures from happening.
 Unlike traditional forms of software, for which we rely on techniques like breakpoint-based cyclic debugging, bugs in model training rarely express themselves as localized failures that raise exceptions.